WGRI: WCVX and WGRI

-Salem held onto WTSJ until 2005, when it traded it and WBOB (1160 AM) to the Christian Broadcasting System in exchange for WLQV in Detroit.
+Salem retained ownership of WTSJ until 2005, when it traded it and WBOB (1160 AM) to Christian Broadcasting System in exchange for WLQV in Detroit.
 Christian Broadcasting System retained the Christian talk format on 1050 but assigned new WCVX call letters.

-The WCVX call letters and Christian radio format moved to the stronger 1160 AM signal on February 1, 2013.
+The WCVX call letters and Christian format moved to the stronger 1160 AM signal on February 1, 2013.
 At that time, 1050 AM flipped to its present urban gospel format and changed call letters to WGRI.

+Translator

+WGRI is additionally relayed over the following low-power FM translator: